Understanding & defining Quantitative Research

 Quantitative research is mostly applied in the social sciences using various statistical systems for the gathering of quantitative data.
 In this method, statisticians and researchers arrange mathematical theories and frameworks that relate to the number under question.

 The templates for Qualitative Research are elaborate, objective, and investigative.
 The results of this research are unbiased, statistical and logical.
 Data is collected by employing a structured procedure.
-Quantitative research is generally conducted on the larger sample that symbolizes the whole population.
+It is generally conducted on the larger sample based on the research question that symbolizes the whole population.

 Characteristics of Quantitative Research